andisfar/LaunchQtCreator/README.md

 Initial release - added demo.gif

-- updated the extension to use async functions and added some 'exception' handling to help discover where failuers mught be happending when the extension is being used
+- updated the extension to use async functions and added some 'exception' handling to help discover where failures might be happening when the extension is being used

 The extension now will prompt for a path to the QtCreator executable with a FileOpen dialog